ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

 name
-  Name of a data set or aggregate, or a file path, to query.
+  Name of a data set, generation data group (GDG), aggregate, or a file path, to query.

-  Data sets can be sequential, partitioned (PDS), partitioned extended (PDSE), VSAMs, generation data groups (GDG) or generation data sets (GDS).
+  Data sets can be sequential, partitioned (PDS), partitioned extended (PDSE), VSAMs or generation data sets (GDS).

   | **required**: True
   | **type**: str

-volume
+volumes
-  Name of the volume where the data set will be searched on.
+  Name(s) of the volume(s) where the data set will be searched on.

-  Required when getting facts from a data set.
+  Required when getting attributes from a non-VSAM data set.
 Ignored otherwise.

   | **required**: False
+  | **type**: list
-  | **type**: str
+  | **elements**: str

 type